unifiedstreaming/fmp4-ingest/README.md

 ## Reference

-see ingest-tools folder in this repository for source code of reference implementation of file based cmaf-ingest
+See ingest-tools folder in this repository for source code of reference implementation of file based cmaf-ingest

 a demo of ingesting cmaf content ot Unified origin using docker containers and docker compose can be found here: